 Talent explaining the experimental procedure and obtaining written consent from the participant.

 Verify that the HD-tDCS stimulation device is fully charged [1].
-Make sure that all accessories including electrodes, electrode gel, the syringe provided with the instrument, electrode cables, and the computer used to operate the system are ready for use [2].
+Make sure that all accessories including electrodes, electrode gel, the syringe provided with the instrument and electrode cables are ready for use [2].

 Talent checking the device’s battery status.